New York Residential Lease Agreement | PDF – MS Word

-The New York standard residential lease agreement is a contract between a landlord and tenant for the occupation of rental property for a one (1) year term.
-This is the most widely used rental real estate contract for homes, apartments, trailers and any other types of housing units.
+A New York residential lease agreement is a contract between a landlord and tenant for the occupation of rental property for a fixed term (commonly 1-year).
+This is the most widely used rental real estate contract for homes, apartments, trailers, and any other types of housing units.

 It is recommended that the property owner or manager verify the credit and employment information given by a tenant through the rental application before signing to any long term agreement.
 This will lessen the likelihood of late payments, an uncooperative tenant, and a stressful and costly eviction process.
 Once the tenant has been qualified for the residence, he or she should be issued a lease agreement and access to the property once all deposits and first months’ rent has been paid.